6 Hours / 6 CEs

 • Intended Audience

-This training is intended for clinicians, counselors, and mental health providers who work with clients experiencing substance use or misuse, either as a primary concern or co-occurring with other mental health conditions.
-It is suitable for professionals specializing in clinical psychology, counseling, social work, addiction, substance use disorders, or integrated behavioral health care, who are responsible for assessing, identifying, and treating alcohol and substance use issues.
+This training is intended for clinicians, counselors, and mental health providers who work with clients presenting with substance use or misuse, either as a primary concern or co-occurring with other mental health conditions.
+It is suitable for professionals specializing in clinical psychology, counseling, social work, addiction, substance use disorders, or integrated behavioral health care.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals at the beginning stages of their work with alcohol and substance use disorders.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience working with alcohol and substance use disorders.

-Participants are new to the detection and treatment of substance use disorders, seeking foundational knowledge of lifespan, cultural, and systemic factors.
-They may have limited direct experience with clients presenting with substance use or misuse and are looking to build core competencies in assessment and intervention strategies.
+• Beginner: Participants are new to the detection and treatment of substance use disorders and seek foundational knowledge of lifespan, cultural, and systemic factors.

 • Practice Setting